syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 {% endhighlight %}

+ {% endtabs %}

 ### Adding the check Box field

-You can create the check box field in **PDF** forms using PdfCheckBoxField class.
+You can create the check box field in PDF forms using PdfCheckBoxField class.

 Please refer the below code snippet for adding the check box field in new PDF document:

+{% tabs %}

 {% highlight c# %}
-C#:

 //Create a new PDF document.